 Philadelphia, affectionately called Philly or The City of Brotherly Love, is an exciting place to live, study and practice law.
 As the second-biggest city on the East Coast, Philadelphia boasts an abundance of eclectic restaurants, theaters, nightclubs, museums and other cultural and recreational resources tucked into diverse neighborhoods.

 - Ranked #1 for culture by Travel+Leisure magazine and named one of America’s hottest cities of the future by Business Insider.

-- Neighborhoods from University City to Old City host the city's best chefs, artists and entrepreneurs, while Center City’s Avenue of the Arts features treasures like the Kimmel Center for the Performing Arts – home to the Philadelphia Orchestra – the Opera Company of Philadelphia and the Pennsylvania Ballet.
+- Neighborhoods from University City to Old City host the city's best chefs, artists and entrepreneurs, while Logan Square features Drexel's Academy of Natural Sciences, and Center City’s Avenue of the Arts offers treasures like the Kimmel Center for the Performing Arts – home to the Philadelphia Orchestra – the Opera Company of Philadelphia and the Pennsylvania Ballet.

 - A well known and vibrant legal community.

 - The city’s theater scene features a wide range of offerings that include the annual Lively Arts Festival and Philly Fringe.
 Food options range from internationally known high-end restaurants like Le Bec-Fin to mom and pop eateries that dispense ubiquitous cheese steaks.

 - Fairmount Park is the nation’s largest municipal park, covering 9,200 acres bursting with opportunities for hiking, biking, rowing, horseback riding, golfing or even bird watching.

 - One of just 13 U.S. cities that have professional teams in football,

 baseball, basketball and hockey, Philadelphia is a paradise for sports